-Hailed by CNBC as “the new millennial investing strategy”, Acorns is an investment app that enables users to invest any extra change from daily purchases into a portfolio.
-It's great for university students and beginner investors who want to get involved in the stock market but may not have large sums of money on hand.
-It's recently garnered interest online for its ease-of-use, simple layout and accessibility (you can gain instant, 24/7 access to the app via your iOS or Android).
+Acorns is an app that enables users to invest spare change.
+It's great for university students and new investors who want to get involved in the stock market, but may not have large sums of money on hand.
+It's easy to use, affordable, and provides opportunities to earn extra cash with special offers.

-Here's a $5 sign up bonus if you’re interested in trying Acorns out.
+Here's a $5 sign up bonus to try out Acorns!

 - Minimal investment required (the app can automatically invest as little as $0.25)

 - Low account fees ($1 per month for accounts with balances under $5,000 and .25% per year for accounts with balances over $5,000)